How to Pass an Interview Successfully: 20 Expert Tips You Can Apply Today

 Everyone knows that being silent about your weak points or stating something like “My biggest weakness is that I work so hard that I forget to leave the office on time” isn't effective during the interview.
 The best option is being open about your weak points.
 Nobody is perfect.
 However, when speaking about your weakness, also say what you did to overcome it. - Ask smart interview questions

-Let’s imagine the company decided to interview 10 candidates, and all of them possess similar skills and level of professionalism.
+Let's imagine the company decided to interview 10 candidates, and all of them possess similar skills and level of professionalism.
 How can you stand out?
 First of all, try demonstrating your unique value and when talking about your professional history, focus on your unique achievements.
+This advice is good for phone interviews and face to face communication.
+Your potential employers expect qualified candidates!

 - Be truly excited about the position